 Lend a Helping Hand: Developing Student Leaders Through Peer-to-Peer Mentorship

-As we prepare students to become 21st century leaders and problem-solvers, it starts with the relationships they’re building with their peers.
-If children and teens can master the ability to develop positive relationships, they will simultaneously gain social awareness, empathy for others, and strong leadership skills.
+As we prepare students to become 21st-century leaders and problem-solvers, it starts with the relationships they’re building with their peers.
+If children and teens can master the ability to develop positive relationships and involve themselves in mentorship, they will simultaneously gain social awareness, empathy for others, and strong leadership skills.

 At Milton Hershey School, students begin developing these skills through a peer-to-peer mentorship program called Helping Hands.
 After applying for the program, providing references, and completing required training sessions, high school students spend time mentoring elementary students each week.